-1. Patients who have not fasted, including patients whose fasting cannot be confirmed.

-2. Patients who are grossly or morbidly obese, more than 14 weeks pregnant or emergency and resuscitation situations or any condition associated with delayed gastric emptying, or using opiate medication prior to fasting.

-The device is also contraindicated in:

-1. Patients with fixed decreased pulmonary compliance, or peak insufflation pressure anticipated to exceed 20 cm $H_2O$ , because the device forms a low-pressure seal (approximately 20 cm $H_2O$ ) around the larynx.

-2. Adult patients who are unable to understand instructions or cannot adequately answer questions regarding their medical history, since such patients may be contraindicated for the device.

-3. The device should not be used in the resuscitation or emergency situation in patients who are not profoundly unconscious and who may resist device insertion.
+- 1. Patients who have not fasted, including patients whose fasting cannot be confirmed. - 2.
+Patients who are grossly or morbidly obese, more than 14 weeks pregnant or emergency and resuscitation situations or any condition associated with delayed gastric emptying, or using opiate medication prior to fasting. - 3.
+Patients with fixed decreased pulmonary compliance, or peak insufflation pressure anticipated to exceed 20 cm $H_2O$ , because the device forms a low-pressure seal (approximately 20 cm $H_2O$ ) around the larynx. - 4.
+Adult patients who are unable to understand instructions or cannot adequately answer questions regarding their medical history, since such patients may be contraindicated for the device. - 5.
+The device should not be used in the resuscitation or emergency situation in patients who are not profoundly unconscious and who may resist device insertion.